-- 1. Shown Q data is for Q2023 - 2.
-All rates are exclusive of GST - 3.
-Charges apply when the ICP Status Code in the Gas Registry is ACTC or ACTV - 4.
+- 1. All rates are exclusive of GST - 2.
+Charges apply when the ICP Status Code in the Gas Registry is ACTC or ACTV - 3.
 Additional information is available on our website www.gasnet.co.nz.

 If you have any questions please email us at enquiries@gasnet.co.nz or call us at (06) 349 2050.